psarakish/Galaxy-Clustering/README.md

 ### _Evaluation_

-Given the luxury provided by the ground truth labeled galaxies, a suitable assessment metric would be the creation of a custom scoring function based on F1-score optimization which would evaluate the agreement between ground truth and predicted galaxy cluster labels.
+Given the luxury provided by the ground truth labeled galaxies, a suitable assessment metric would be the creation of a custom scoring function based on F1-score optimization which would evaluate the agreement between ground truth and predicted galaxy cluster labels (`Evaluation.py`).

 ### _Clustering Method_